Talk to sales Contact Login English

 Check out other restaurants that are or could be your competition.

-• A list of competing restaurants in your area.
+• A list of competing restaurants in your area: Identify the key competitors in your local market.

-• Revenue and number of orders they can achieve: Estimate how much such restaurants can earn.
+• Revenue and number of orders they can achieve: Estimate how much these restaurants are earning and the volume of orders they’re handling.

-• Menu and prices: Analyze what these places offer and what is their menu pricing.
-Try to calculate their food cost.
+• Menu and prices: Analyze what these restaurants offer and how they price their menu items.
+Pay close attention to their menu pricing and try to calculate their food cost, comparing it to your expected costs.

 SWOT analysis